 - Key traits: not aggressive in nature, algae eater, with some rare exceptions it won’t nip at corals, a bit shy in the beginning; great community fish with a variety of suitable tank mates, just make sure they’re peaceful.

-The Tailspot Blenny is a small saltwater fish that can live in a 10-gallon tank.
+The Tailspot Blenny is a small saltwater fish from a genus known as Ecsenius, that can live in a 10-gallon tank.

 Since it’s non-aggressive and resilient, it is undoubtedly one of the best choices for a beginner-friendly saltwater pet fish.